Things can easily get overwhelming when you’re making your initial brand visuals.

 So you’ve picked your brand fonts and brand colors, your next step would be to make your logo.

-Canva has free logo pre-set designs to use on their website.
+Canva has free template or logo pre-set designs to use on their website.

 But using a pre-set design does run the risk of your logo having similar-looking ones from other brands who chose the same Canva pre-set.